 Analysts, on average, had expected earnings of C$3.06 per share, according to IBES data from Refinitiv.

-This is the first quarter in four that the lender, which is more focused on Canada than many of its rivals, has beaten profit estimates, as higher interest rates in Canada have crimped borrowers' ability to take out loans.
-But banks’ domestic performance is improving, with bigger rival Royal Bank of Canada on Wednesday also posting strong growth at home.
+This is the first quarter in four that the lender has beaten profit estimates, as higher interest rates in Canada have crimped borrowers' ability to take out loans.
+But the domestic tide appears to be turning, with bigger rival Royal Bank of Canada RY.TO on Wednesday also posting growth at home.

 Royal Bank, the country’s largest lender by market capitalization, reported a 6% fall in its capital markets income on Wednesday, in part because of declines in equity trading and loan syndication revenue.